eedugon/kubernetes-demos/api-access.md

 ## Extras / Suggestions

 - Use one of the Kubernetes API interaction libraries.
-More [here](https://kubernetes.io/docs/tasks/run-application/access-api-from-pod/#using-official-client-libraries) and [here](https://kubernetes
+More [here](https://kubernetes.io/docs/tasks/run-application/access-api-from-pod/#using-official-client-libraries).